zaproxy/zaproxy-website/site/content/blog/2020-05-15-dynamic-application-security-testing-with-zap-and-github-actions/index.md

 If you have resolved/ignored all the alerts then, the action will close the ongoing open issue.
 You can also use the rules file to ignore the false positives which occur during the ZAP scan.
-Please check out our previous blog on the [baseline scan](/blog/2020-04-09-automate-security-testing-with-zap-and-github-actions/) on how to exclude false positive from your issues.
+Please check out our previous blog on the [baseline scan](/blog/2020-04-09-automate-security-testing-with-zap-and-github-actions/) which covers how to exclude false positive from your issues.

 The following YAML config shows how to configure the action to scan a publicly accessible web application.
 In order to start scanning, create a file called `zap_scan.yaml` inside the `.github/workflows`